openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 You must set up provider networks at installation so that you can attach data interfaces and unlock the compute nodes.

-Set up one provider network of the vlan type, named providernet-a:
+Set up one provider network of the vlan type and name it providernet-a:

 ::